Butylone: Metabolism

+Chemistry

 Synthesis

-Butylone can be synthesized in a laboratory via the following route:
+Butylone can be synthesized via the following route:

 3,4-methylenedioxybutyrophenone dissolved in dichloromethane to bromine gives 3′,4′-methylenedioxy-2-bromobutyrophenone.
 This product was then dissolved in dichloromethane and added to an aqueous solution of methylamine (40%).
 HCl was then added.
 The aqueous layer was removed and made alkaline by using sodium bicarbonate.
 For the extraction of the amine ether was used.
 To get butylone a drop of ether and HCl solution was added.